lubiana/no-framework-tutorial/05-http.md

 This sets up the `Request` and `Response` objects that you can use in your other classes to get request data and send a response back to the browser.

-In order to actually add content to the response you have to access the Body-Streamobject of the Response and use the write()-Method on that object.
+In order to actually add content to the response you have to access the body stream object of the Response and use the write()-Method on that object.